microsoft/yardl/README.md

 ![A DSL on the left is translated to C++ code on the right](docs/images/overview.png)

-It is conceptually similar to, and inspired by [Avro](https://avro.apache.org/), [Protocol Buffers](https://developers.google.com/protocol-buffers), [Bond](https://microsoft.github.io/bond/), and others, but it was designed primarily with raw medical instrument signal data in mind.
+It is conceptually similar to, and inspired by, [Avro](https://avro.apache.org/), [Protocol Buffers](https://developers.google.com/protocol-buffers), [Bond](https://microsoft.github.io/bond/), and others, but it was designed primarily with raw medical instrument signal data in mind.
 Some of its features